 Nearby attractions: Liberty Bell, Independence Hall, The President’s House, Second Bank Portrait Gallery

 La Colombe is the most well-known coffee roaster in Philly.
-Now operating in 7 major cities, La Colombe opened its original roastery back in 2004 in Center City’s trendy Rittenhouse Square neighborhood.
-Since then, new locations have sprouted up around the city and suburbs.
+In 2014, La Colombe opened its’ original roastery back in Center City’s trendy Rittenhouse Square neighborhood, and now operates in 7 cities.
 One of the best locations (opened in 2015) is just a 1 minute walk from Liberty Bell.
 This place is always busting with people.
 If you visit during the spring/summer season, be sure to take a seat on the gorgeous patio.

 La Colombe serves delicious artisan coffee, espresso drinks, and hot cocoa.
 The presentation in custom made mugs is such a nice touch.
 For an upscale coffeehouse experience, La Colombe is your best choice.
 The homemade pastries are fresh and enticing each morning.
 It’s hard to walk out without treating yourself to something from the tantalizing display case.
 Treat yourself to a fresh moist blueberry muffin or flaky chocolate croissant.

 Location: 230 Arch Street

 Nearby attractions: Elfreth’s Alley, Christ Church Burial Ground, National Constitution Center

 ICI is one of the hidden gems of Philly’s bustling coffee scene.
 This coffeeshop is sort of tucked away on a quiet side street.
 Thus, it is the perfect relaxing choice if you are seeking peace and quiet.
 Finding a low key place to enjoy your morning coffee really is not a bad idea considering all the crowds, traffic, and congestion you will be dealing with later on in the day.